ibm-cloud-docs/account/email.md

 4. Click **Save**.

-## Setting user notifications
+## Setting user notifications for classic infrastructure resources
 {: #setting-user-notifications}

 Setting user notifications is available for classic infrastructure resources only.
-If you're an account owner, you can set notification subscriptions for users in your account.
-The subscriptions are for a specific set of developer services like {{site.data.keyword.autoscaling}} and Raid Alert Monitoring.
+If you're an account owner, you can subscribe users in your account to notifications for a specific set of developer services like {{site.data.keyword.autoscaling}} and Raid Alert Monitoring.
 When the user is subscribed to a service, they receive emails about that service.
+Changes that you make for a user take effect only for future notifications.
+A user is not notified about events that occurred before you set up notifications.

 Users in your account receive notifications for the following types of important operational events: